noahjahn/prospect/README.md

 ### 7. Run the server

 Now you are all set!
 Open the folder with `Prospect.Server.Api` and run `Prospect.Server.Api.exe`.
+It will open a console if it runs successfully.

+> [!IMPORTANT]
+> Do not close the console when you run the game.
+>
+> If the console does not open, make sure you have [.NET Runtime 8.0](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win-x64&os=win10&apphost_version=8.0.11) and [ASP.NET Core 8.0](https://aka.ms/dotnet-core-applaunch?framework=Microsoft.AspNetCore.App&framework_version=8.0.0&arch=x64&rid=win-x64&os=win10) installed.

 ### 8. Run the game